I swear, if we get told how to fasten our seatbelts one more time we’re going to lose it!

 Emirates also likes to take your happiness away.
 You board early, notice you can start watching movies on ICE and then suddenly, your viewing pleasure is interrupted with a never ending video.
 Once its nearing the end, you realise that the video is about to play again, in a foreign language!

 I guess all these announcements surely help as Emirates is the second safest airline in the world, coming in second to only Cathay Pacific, so can we complain?
+At least once you land in Korea there are million things to do in Seoul, so you forget all about the annoying announcements.

 List of Airline announcement durations